Geography and ecology of the Everglades

 A satellite image of the lower Florida peninsula showing darkened portions south of Lake Okeechobee as the Everglades and Big Cypress Swamp.
 The reddish area bordering the large inland lake is the Everglades Agricultural Area.

 Satellite image taken in March 2019 shows southeast of the Everglades, including Cape Sable and Florida Bay.
 Miami is on the right side.

-Before drainage, the Everglades, a region of tropical wetlands in southern Florida, were an interwoven mesh of marshes and prairies covering 4000 sqmi.
-The Everglades is both a vast watershed that has historically extended from Lake Okeechobee 100 mi south to Florida Bay (around one-third of the southern Florida peninsula), and many interconnected ecosystems within a geographic boundary.
+The Everglades is both a vast watershed in southern Florida and many interconnected tropical wetlands ecosystems within a geographic boundary.
+Formed about 5,000 years ago, it has historically covered around one-third of the southern Florida peninsula, from Lake Okeechobee 100 mi south to Florida Bay.
+Before drainage, its interwoven mesh of marshes and prairies covered 4000 sqmi.

 It is such a unique meeting of water, land, and climate that the use of either singular or plural to refer to the Everglades is appropriate.
 When Marjory Stoneman Douglas wrote her definitive description of the region in 1947, she used the metaphor "River of Grass" to explain the blending of water and plant life.

 Although sawgrass and sloughs are the enduring geographical icons of the Everglades, other ecosystems are just as vital, and the borders marking them are subtle or nonexistent.
 Pinelands and tropical hardwood hammocks are located throughout the sloughs; the trees, rooted in soil inches above the peat, marl, or water, support a variety of wildlife.
 The oldest and tallest trees are cypresses, whose roots are specially adapted to grow underwater for months at a time.
 The Big Cypress Swamp is well known for its 500-year-old cypresses, though cypress domes can appear throughout the Everglades.
 As the freshwater from Lake Okeechobee makes its way to Florida Bay, it meets saltwater from the Gulf of Mexico; mangrove forests grow in this transitional zone, providing nursery and nesting conditions for many species of birds, fish, and invertebrates.
 The marine environment of Florida Bay is also considered part of the Everglades because its seagrasses and aquatic life are attracted to the constant discharge of freshwater.

 These ecological systems are always changing due to environmental factors.
-Geographic features such as the Western Flatwoods, Eastern Flatwoods, and the Atlantic Coastal Ridge affect drainage patterns.
+Geographic features such as the Western Flatwoods, Eastern Flatwoods, and Atlantic Coastal Ridge affect drainage patterns.
 Geologic elements, climate, and the frequency of storms and fire are formative processes for the Everglades.
 They help to sustain and transform the ecosystems in the Shark River Valley, Big Cypress Swamp, coastal areas, and mangrove forests.
 Ecosystems have been described as both fragile and resilient.
 Minor fluctuations in water levels have far-reaching consequences for many plant and animal species, and the system cycles and pulses with each change.